Astrei/MRI_Cage_test_set/README.md

 # Examples of using
 Antennas could be used with any type of 50 Ohm RF equipment to perform measurements.
 In general, antenna #1 is connected to the signal generator and antenna #2 is connected to the receiver (spectrum analyzer, SDR, etc.).
-The MRI scanner itself can also be used as a signal source.
+The MRI scanner itself can also be employed as a signal source.
 In this case, one antenna would be sufficient.

 ![Measurements example picture](/Pictures/02_Tests.jpg)
 In the left photo, one antenna is placed on a tripod inside the scanning room and connected to a signal generator.
 After closing the door, you can check with another antenna how much the signal will decrease in value (attenuation measurement).
 In the right photo, a HackRF shows an MRI signal outside the RF cage.
 The door insulation is certainly  damaged in this case.